Transformative Reflections Beyond The Light with AFSMK at The Met

 Compositions, Improvisations – Reflections, Impressions, of Danish 19 century painters Hammershøi, LA Ring, Købke & Eckersberg.

-Danish pianist/composer Nikolaj Hess has created solo piano music for the exhibition “Beyond The Light” at The Metropolitan Museum of Art, for his concert April 11th.
+Danish pianist/composer Nikolaj Hess has created solo piano music for the exhibition “Beyond The Light” at The Metropolitan Museum of Art, and The Getty Museum for his concerts April 11th and June 8th.
 The music takes inspiration and interest from the perspectives on Danish nature, and contrasting themes of light and dark, ideal and human, local traits and foreign influence, grand and small, existential perspectives and technical representations, and the cross-pollinations between art and science.

 Hess has developed and worked with his personal methods for translating and drawing inspiration from painting to music, and reflecting back on the painting with composition and improvisation.
 The music for the concert is based on the perspectives and works in the exhibition, drawings and paintings by Eckersberg and Købke, and the enigmatic Dahl moonlight scenery of Copenhagens harbor.
 Hess will also incorporate some of his impressions from painters Hammershøi and LA Ring, whose works have been part of the collaboration between AFSMK and Hess.